puniverse/comsat/docs/index.md

 {% include_snippet import ./comsat-spring/comsat-spring-boot/comsat-spring-boot-sample-actuator/src/main/java/comsat/sample/actuator/SampleActuatorApplication.java %}
 ~~~

-At present there is one small caveat to be aware of when using Spring method security: as Spring will proxy secured methods so that all declared exceptions (including `SuspendExecution`) are catched individually, Quasar will refuse to instrument them.
+At present there is one small caveat to consider when using Spring method security: as Spring will proxy secured methods so that all declared exceptions (including `SuspendExecution`) are catched individually, Quasar will refuse to instrument them.
 In this specific case `SuspendExecution` should not be declared but catched in the method body, and the method signature should be annotated with `@Suspendable` instead.

 ## Web Actors